learn-co-curriculum/java-mod-4-stream-terminalops/README.md

 ## toArray

-The `toArray` operation returns an array of elements in the stream.
+The `toArray` method returns an array of elements in the stream.

 ### Calling toArray on primitive streams

-Calling `toArray` on a primitive stream produces an array of the underlying primitive data type.
+Calling method `toArray` on a primitive stream produces an array of the underlying primitive data type.

 In the example below, the stream has type `IntStream` as the underlying data source is an array of `int`.
-The `toArray` operation produces a new array of `int`.
+The `toArray` method produces a new array of `int`.

 ```java
 import java.util.Arrays;